danielricci/minesweeper/README.md

 # Minesweeper

 ### Description
-This is a Windows 98 clone of the Minesweeper game written in Java using Swing and a custom game library that I wrote to help make Swing more tolerable.
+This is a Windows 98 clone of the Minesweeper game written in Java